moutend/go-wca/README.md

 This package allows you to do:

-- Rendering audio with shared timer driven mode
+- Rendering audio with shared timer driven mode.
-- Rendering audio with event driven mode
+- Rendering audio with event driven mode.
-- Capturing audio with shared timer driven mode
+- Capturing audio with shared timer driven mode.
-- Capturing audio with event driven mode
+- Capturing audio with event driven mode.
-- Loopback capturing with shared timer mode
+- Loopback capturing with shared timer mode.
-- Loopback capturing with shared event mode
+- Loopback capturing with shared event mode.
+- Change volume of master or each channels.

-If you're not familiar with Windows Core Audio API, [the documentation on MSDN](https://msdn.microsoft.com/en-us/library/windows/desktop/dd370802(v=vs.85).aspx) helps you to learn about shared / exclusive mode audio.
+If you're not familiar with Windows Core Audio API, [the official documentation about Core Audio API on MSDN](https://msdn.microsoft.com/en-us/library/windows/desktop/dd370802(v=vs.85).aspx) helps you to get started.

 ## Prerequisites